 How to prepare for a flood

 Be informed

-- Know if you are located in a flood-prone area and your flood risk. - Stay informed through local media, trusted social media sites, the Ready Brazoria County App, city and/or county websites.
+- Know if you are located in a flood-prone area and your flood risk. - Stay informed through local media, trusted social media sites, the Brazoria County Emergency Management App, city and county websites.